Virtual reality (VR) is taking the tech world by storm, and for good reason.

 As mentioned, there are two versions of the PSVR headset.
 We’ll cover both here, but we’re going to start with the newer version.

-To determine which model you have, you should be able to find the product code somewhere on the packaging.
+To determine which model you have, you should be able to find the product code somewhere on the packaging (probably on the side).
 CUH-ZVR2 is the newer model, while CUH-ZVR1 is the launch model.

 Setting up the PlayStation VR CUH-ZVR2 headset

 1. Connect the HDMI (TV) port on the Processor Unit, or the small black box that comes with the PSVR headset, to your TV.